derrxb/adb-final/readme.md

 ## Project overview

-A Flask web application for a MOOCs social network (not really sure if this is what we're really doing).
+A MOOCs social network (not really sure if this is what we're doing) built with Flask.

 ## Requirements